-Since then, I have been able to look at 1 Timothy 2:15 from every conceivable angle.
+Since then, I’ve been able to look at 1 Timothy 2:15 from every conceivable angle.
 I have looked at the history of interpretation; the seven (!) major views on the phrase “saved by childbearing” in 1 Timothy 2:15; the meaning of the words “saved” (sozo) and “childbearing” in 1 Timothy 2:15; and so on.
 My conclusion: in 1 Timothy 2:15, Paul says that women will be spiritually preserved (from Satan) by adhering to their God-ordained role related to family and the home.
 This is contrasted with Eve, who transgressed those boundaries and fell into temptation (v.
 14).

 The way I construe the logic of 1 Timothy 2:12–15 is as follows.
 In verse 12, Paul sets boundaries for women in the church.
 In verses 13–14, Paul gives two reasons for this: (1) creation order: the man was created first, then the woman (v.
 13); (2) the scenario at the Fall: rather than God-man-woman-Satan, a complete reversal had taken place: Satan-woman-man-God.
 In v.
 15, Paul addresses the question, “How can women today avoid the mistake made by Eve?”
 The answer: by adhering to their God-given boundaries and tending to their God-given responsibilities.